I got access to a StarFive VisionFive 2 and wanted to play around with Real-Time Linux on it.

 In this menu screen we select Scheduler controlled preemption model mode under General setup then Preemption Model.

-In my case I also had to set this in the .config
+In my case I also had to set this in the .config file in order to differentiate this kernel from a PREEMPT_DYNAMIC build I also created.

 CONFIG_LOCALVERSION="preempt-rt"